endgament/arcade-game/README.md

 ## How to play

-Go to https://endgament.github.io/arcade-game/, read the instructions and push the play button, to start the game.
+Go to https://endgament.github.io/arcade-game/, read the instructions on the screen and push the play button, to start the game.

 The object of the game is to hit the water avoiding the bugs.